 It can be quite difficult to propagate “Bear's Paw” from leaves, so a high success rate should not be expected.

 When taking a leaf for propagation, gently twist the leaf from the stem.
 Be sure that the leaf you get is a “clean pull,” where no part of the leaf is left on the stem.
 This will give you a better chance of successful propagation.

 Allow the leaf to callous over for a day or two before placing it on well-draining soil.

-If propagating from seed, sow in a well-draining soil in the fall.
-You can grow seeds outdoors if you live in an zone above 9a.
+If propagating from seed, sow in well-draining soil in the fall.
+You can grow seeds outdoors if you live in a zone above 9a.
 If you live in a cooler area, you can begin sowing indoors under a grow light.